StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

   - Any functions for which menu items were removed are still accessible through Gcode, either through GCode files or through a serial console like pronterface or Simplify3D's machine control panel.
 - No arc support
 - No volumetrics
-- No M114

 ---

 ### New Features In Detail

 #### Thermal Runaway Protection
 Thermal runaway protection is an important safety feature that was not included in the original printer firmware.
-This feature prevents the bed or extruder from overheating in the event that the thermister fails.
-This failure has been the cause of 3D printer fires in the past, and is now widely considered to be a critical safety feature.
+This feature prevents the bed or extruder from overheating in the event that a temperature sensor fails.
+This type of failure has been the cause of 3D printer fires in the past, and is now widely considered to be a critical safety feature.
 This is just a software feature, and required no hardware modifications.
 This feature also requires no interaction with the user.
 [Read more here.](http://marlinfw.org/docs/configuration/configuration.html#safety)

 #### BLTouch Probe
 The BLTouch probe is the device on the hotend carriage with the red light in it.
 This device uses a small solenoid, a pin, and a hall effect sensor to measure the position of the print bed relative to the nozzle.
-In the simplest implementation, it just replaces the Z-axis limit switch, but its true value is that it facilitates mesh bed leveling.
+In the simplest implementation, it just replaces the Z-axis limit switch, but its true value is that it facilitates automatic mesh bed leveling.

-Using a Z-axis probe creates an additional and very important setting, _Probe Z Offset_.
-This setting represents the distance between the probe's measurement point and the bottom of the nozzle.
-It can be adjusted from the menus _Control>Motion>Probe Z Offset_ or by double-clicking the control wheel during a print.
-The second method is extremely handy to make fine adjustments to the nozzle height during the first layer.
+**Using a Z-axis probe creates an additional and very important setting, _Probe Z Offset_.** This setting represents the distance between the probe's measurement point and the bottom of the nozzle.
+It can be adjusted from the menus _Control>Motion>Probe Z Offset_ or by double-clicking or long-clicking the control wheel during a print.
+This is extremely handy to make fine adjustments to the nozzle height during the first layer.

 Under some circumstances, the probe may encounter an error and begin flashing.
 This error can be cleared by either power cycling the printer or navigating to the BLTouch sub menu and resetting it: _Control>BL Touch>Reset BL Touch_

 Installing the probe requires the use of a pin on the printer's microprocessor which was previously used to sound the buzzer.
 To make the use of the probe possible, the buzzer has been disabled, and the pin repurposed for use with the probe.Read more about [probes in Marlin](http://marlinfw.org/docs/configuration/configuration.html#z-probe-options) and more about the [BLTouch](https://www.antclabs.com/bltouch).

 #### Automatic Mesh Bed Leveling
 Auto bed leveling is a process that makes it possible to get reliable first layers, even on beds that aren't perfectly flat or level.
 This is done by taking several z-axis measurements of the print bed when starting a print.
 The printer then uses these measurements to build a map of the print bed, then automatically adjusts the nozzle height during printing to conform to the shape of the bed.
 This effect can be gradually faded out so that after a short vertical distance it is no longer in effect.

 Mesh bed leveling compensates both for beds that aren't flat and beds that aren't level.
 This means that the bed doesnt have to be perfectly level.
-As long as the leveling knobs aren't loose, no adjustment is needed.
+As long as the jam nuts beneath the leveling knobs are snug, no adjustment should be needed.

-**An important limitation** of thes printers and mesh bed leveling performed on them is the cantilevered design of the X-axis gantry.
-Because it is raised in the Z-axis only on the left side, there is some movement hysteresis (kind of like backlash) on the right side.
-Since the probing is done with the gantry moving downwards, and the prints are done with the gantry moving upwards, this hysteresis can have an effect.
-In practice, I find that even after an automatic bed leveling, my first layers are a bit thinner on the right side of the bed as on the left.
+**An important limitation** of thes printers is the cantilevered design of the X-axis gantry.
+Because the Z leadscrew only pushes on the left side of the X gantry, there is some movement hysteresis (backlash) on the right side.
+This hysteresis can have a negative impact on the effectiveness of bed leveling, since the probing is done with the gantry moving downwards, and the prints are done with the gantry moving upwards.
+In practice, I find that even after an automatic bed leveling, my first layers are a bit thinner on the right side of the bed than on the left.
 Some careful adjustment of the X-axis gantry rollers has improved this somewhat.
-Still, it's easier than manual leveling all the time, and still helps to compensate for non-flat bed surfaces. **Don't attempt first layers thinner than 0.2mm.** The thicker the first layer is, the easier it is to put down.
+Still, it's better than stock in that it compensates for the non-planer shape of the bed. **Don't attempt first layers thinner than 0.2mm unless the print is very small** The thicker the first layer is, the more room there is for error here.

 Mesh bed leveling should be performed at the beginning of every print.
-This is done by adding a `G29` command in the starting script in the slicer.
+This is done by adding a `G29` command in the starting script in the slicer _after_ the bed has finished heating.
 Failure to add this will almost certainly lead to first layer failure, may lead to a crash and to nozzle or bed damage.
 Also, as noted previously, the bed will continue to change shape for several minutes after preheating has completed.
+This is due primarily to thermal expansion and the time it takes for the bed temperature to even out.
 To allow for this, add a delay before `G29` in the starting script with `G4 P<time in milliseconds>`.
 Delays greater than 60 seconds may cause problems in some scenarios, so for a 5 minute delay, add `G29 P60000` five times in the starting script.

 Mesh bed leveling is done in software, but requires the use of a probe such as the BLTouch.
 You can [read more about it here](http://marlinfw.org/docs/configuration/configuration.html#bed-leveling).

 #### Linear Pressure Control
 Also called Linear Advance, this feature aims to improve print quality by controlling the pressure in the nozzle.
 This is done by adding compression to the filament in an amount proportional to the extrusion velocity and a controlled by a constant factor configurable in the machine settings.
 There is a lot of interesting [information available about it here](http://marlinfw.org/docs/features/lin_advance.html), but here's what you need to know:

 Linear advance causes a lot of extruder motor movement.
 If you're familiar with FDM machines, the movement of the extruders on these modified machines may surprise you.
-The setting to control the amount of linear advance is in _Control>Filament>Advance K_, or by issuing a `M900<factor>`.
+The setting to control the amount of linear advance is in _Control>Filament>Advance K_, or by issuing a `M900 K<factor>`.
 A factor of 0.6 works well for PLA on these printers.
 Changing this setting to zero will disable the feature.
-If disabled, you may need to increase retraction distances in the slicer to avoid stringing, and you can expect to see less detail and more blobs in corners than if the feature is enabled.
+If disabled, you will need to increase retraction distances in the slicer to avoid stringing, and you can expect to see less detail and more blobs in corners than if the feature is enabled.

 This feature is entirely software based and required no hardware modifications.